Donald Trump's other Supreme Court decision

 The solicitor general is the person who argues on behalf of the government in the Supreme Court of the United States.
 That means the "S.G." stands in the ornate chamber, faces nine of the top legal minds in the country, and gets constantly interrupted with a deluge of questions from a very hot bench.

-Past solicitor generals relish the experience.
+Past solicitors general relish the experience.

 In fact, the legendary Thurgood Marshall, who changed the law as an NAACP-LDF attorney and later served on the Supreme Court, once said that his time as solicitor general from 1965-1967 was "the best job I've ever had, bar none."